 Enhancing Readiness for National Cyber Defense through Operational Collaboration

-The second iteration of the New York Cyber Task Force, initiated at the start of 2020 has built upon the accomplishments of the first task force, addressing how the US government and private sector can enhance cyber readiness through operational collaboration to protect the nation.
+The New York Cyber Task Force, gathered for the second time to build upon the accomplishments of the 2017 task force, addressing how the US government and private sector can enhance cyber readiness through operational collaboration to protect the nation.
 The group, co-chaired by Greg Rattray (Next Peak), Evan Wolf (Crowell & Moring), and Merit Janow (Columbia University SIPA) has synthesized efficient recommendations seeking to create an effective, whole-of-nation approach to enable enhanced cyber readiness through operational collaboration.
 At their core, these recommendations focus on establishing a public-private network of empowered nodes to provide effective crisis response to strategic cyber contingencies.